kaysavps/piwigo-notes/README.md

 Dev environment details and known issues for Piwigo flutter and modifications.
+Develop branch.